Vanilla-OS/handbook/_posts/2023-02-05-install-docker.md

 You can install the Docker engine using the following steps:-

-- First, enter the ABRoot shell using the following command:-
+- First, enter the transactional shell using the following command:-

 ```bash
 sudo abroot shell